Common Name(s): Black Cherry, Cherry, American Cherry

 Grain/Texture: The grain is usually straight and easy to work—with the exception of figured pieces with curly grain patterns.
 Has a fine, even texture with moderate natural luster.

-Endgrain: Semi-ring-porous to diffuse-porous; small pores in no specific arrangement; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; growth rings usually distinct due to a concentration of earlywood pores; rays visible without lens; parenchyma absent.
+Endgrain: Semi-ring-porous to diffuse-porous; small to medium pores in no specific arrangement, numerous; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present, though not easily visible with lens; growth rings usually distinct due to a concentration of earlywood pores; medium to wide rays visible without lens; parenchyma absent.

 Rot Resistance: Heartwood is rated as being very durable and resistant to decay.